brainandforce/Electrum.jl/README.md

 with the aim of making theory development for solid state chemistry and materials science easier for everyone.

+This package is written in pure Julia with minimal dependencies, so instead of pulling operations from established packages in other languages (such as scipy) they are implemented in this package.
+We hope that Xtal.jl can serve as a reference for both useful operations on crystal structures and well-maintained scientific software.

 ## How to install

 Xtal.jl is not in the Julia package registry yet, so you'll need to install it like this: